Join the lab!

 Financial Support

 The Zoology Department at SIU provides support for Ph.
-D. and Masters's students primarily through teaching assistantships.
-Some form of financial support is typically available for three to five years (respective to degree pursued).
-Research assistantships and fellowships may be available during the program as funding permits.
-All TAs/RAs currently receive a monthly stipend of $1,558.00 (both M.S. and Ph.D. tracks), in addition to receiving a tuition waiver.
+D. and Master's students primarily through Teaching Assistantships.
+Some form of financial support is typically available for three to five years (respectively to the degree pursued).
+Research Assistantships and Fellowships may be available during the program as funding permits.
+All TAs/RAs currently receive a monthly stipend of $1,696.00 (both M.S. and Ph.D. tracks), in addition to receiving a tuition waiver.
 Negotiations are underway for an increase of 2-4%.
-Doctoral students receive a $100 month increase after being admitted to Candidacy after passing their preliminary exams.
-Typically TAs/RAs are paid for 9 months of the year, though a few summer TAs/RAs are available.
-Southern Illinois University offers the following fellowships:
+Doctoral students receive a $100 monthly increase after being admitted to Candidacy after passing their preliminary exams.
+Typically, TAs/RAs are paid for 9 months of the year, though a few summer TAs/RAs are available.
+I will do my best to secure RAs from SIU and from grants.

-Dissertation Research Assitantship
+Dissertation Research Assistantship

 Graduate Dean's Fellowship (Underserved individuals)